walles/theminator/README.md

 - Generate matching syntax theme
 - How to add Semantic Highlighting to our theme?
 Sounds easy.
 Any reason not to?
 - Remove Coding Cat references from the docs example
+- Move into a smaller UI, something like the Tweet Feedback thingy that VSCode comes with maybe.
 - Consider what our command `title` should be in `package.json` for it to be easily findable
 - Add a checkbox for using our theme or not.
 "Not" should fall back to whatever